NKjoep/MooContentAssist/README.md

 ===========

 MooContentAssist is a javascript library that add a content assist feature to textareas in your webpage.

 This library is based on MooTools.

+MooContentAssist works with: Firefox, Chrome, IE7, IE8.
+Untested with Safari.

 How to use
 ----------